Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 Text-only posts still work on LinkedIn.
 While document carousels outperform text by 596%, a well-written text post on LinkedIn still outperforms most content on Facebook or X. The platform rewards thought leadership.

 Link posts are punished everywhere.
-Every platform's algorithm deprioritizes content that sends users off-platform.
+Every platform's algorithm deprioritises content that sends users off-platform.
 If you need to drive traffic, bury the link in comments or use Stories/bio links.

-Video is growing, comments are shrinking.
-Average comments per post fell 24% on TikTok and 16% on Instagram, according to Buffer's analysis of 52 million posts.
-Engagement is shifting toward passive signals — saves, shares, and watch time — over active commenting.
+Engagement is shifting from active to passive.
+Average comments per post fell 24% on TikTok and 16% on Instagram, per Buffer's analysis of 52 million posts.
+Engagement is moving toward saves, shares, and watch time over commenting.

 If you are trying to repurpose a single piece of content across platforms, see our guide to repurposing content for social media.
-Short-form video and carousels travel best across platforms.
+Short-form video and carousels travel best.

 How to Use These Benchmarks